collingeorge/rTKA-Multimodal-Anesthesia-Protocol/03_Anesthesia_Protocols/Protocol_2_BlockFree_OFIA.md

 ## 4. Induction

 > **Induction achieves rapid, reliable loss of consciousness using propofol bolus.** Adjuncts are used to blunt sympathetic response and support analgesia, NOT to replace hypnosis.
+> Processed EEG indices must be interpreted in clinical context and **must not be used as the sole determinant of anesthetic depth**, particularly when ketamine, hypothermia, or neuromodulatory adjuncts are present.

 ### 4.1 Pre-Induction Checklist